We are delighted to announce an exciting launch of a special series of paintings by Rose Strang.

 “Rose Strang operates with a clear-eyed ambiguity, her images beautifully poised between the natural and unnatural worlds.
 The Cairngorms have rarely looked so tender, and so profound.
 Nan would be enchanted.”

-Read more about Nan Shepherd and Rose Strang in this Sunday Post piece.
+Read more about Nan Shepherd and Rose Strang in this Sunday Post piece, in The National and The Times.

 The Living Mountain.
 Dreaming a Response, will be free to view at The Scottish Poetry Library, 5 Crichton’s Close, Edinburgh from the 17th of January to the 31st March 2023.